vkatasonov/42_discovery_web/README.md

 ## Contributors

-This course was created by:
+This repository was created by:

-- Vladimir Katasonov - Student at 42Malaga School
+- Vladimir Katasonov - Student at 42Malaga School (@vkatason)